pythoninja/backup-flow/README.md

 ##### MySQL / MariaDB

-To back up a MySQL / MariaDB server, put your credentials into `~/.my.cnf`.
+To back up a MySQL database / MariaDB database, put your credentials into `~/.my.cnf`.
 Here is an example:

 ```ini
 [client]